Mixing time and cutoff for the adjacent transposition shuffle and the simple exclusion: Lower bound for the mixing times for the exclusion process

-To control the variance, we use an idea similar to what is done in \cite[Section 7]{cf:LST} with the use of martingale and Fourier coefficients.
-The Fourier decomposition of $\eta$ on the basis of eigenfunctions $(u_i)_{i=1}^{N-1}$ given by \eqref{eigenu}, implies that for all $y\in\{0,\dots, N\}$
+To control the variance, we use an idea similar to that in \cite{cfLST}, Section~7, with the use of martingale and Fourier coefficients.
+The Fourier decomposition of $\eta$ on the basis of eigenfunctions $(u_i)_{i=1}^{N-1}$ given by \eqref{eigenu}, implies that for all $y\in\{0,\dots, N\}$,

 The reader can check that